 What changed and why the IAASB rewrote the framework

 The extant ISA 570 (Revised) left too much room for auditors to merge risk identification with mitigation.
+Teams had a name for it too: SALY, same as last year.
 A team would see a loan covenant breach, note that management had a credible refinancing plan, and skip straight to concluding that no material uncertainty existed.
 The problem was not that the conclusion was wrong.
-It was that the working paper never recorded the breach as a going concern event in its own right.
+It was that the working paper never recorded the breach as a GC event in its own right.
 If the refinancing fell through after the audit report date, there was no documentation trail showing the auditor had identified the underlying risk.

 ISA 570 (Revised 2024) addresses this by requiring a structured separation between identification and evaluation.
 The IAASB released the final standard in April 2025, with an effective date for periods beginning on or after 15 December 2026.
 For calendar year-end clients, that means the 2027 audit is the first engagement under the new framework.

 The revised standard also responds to COVID-era criticism.
-During the pandemic, entities failed without any going concern modification in the prior year's audit report.
-Regulators questioned whether auditors had identified the underlying events and conditions, or whether they had accepted management's assurances too early in the process.
-The gross-basis requirement is a direct response to that criticism.
+During the pandemic, entities failed without any GC modification in the prior year’s (PY) audit report.
+Regulators questioned whether auditors had identified the underlying events and conditions, or whether they had accepted management’s assurances too early in the process.
+Nobody rewrites a two-page going concern memo willingly.
+The revised standard forces the rewrite.

 Early adoption is permitted.
 The IAASB encourages jurisdictions to adopt ISA 570 (Revised 2024) and ISA 240 (Revised) as a package, recognising that fraud and financial distress are often interrelated.